 The Office of the Attorney General is the leading agency in Kentucky's fight against human trafficking, a modern-day form of slavery in which adults and children are forced into sex or labor services.
-The Office of Child Abuse and Human Trafficking Prevention and Prosecution handles human trafficking cases and assists local law enforcement with resources in an effort to resolve nearly a hundred other human trafficking complaints.
+The Office of Trafficking and Abuse Prevention and Prosecution handles human trafficking cases and assists local law enforcement with resources in an effort to resolve nearly a hundred other human trafficking complaints.

 Human Trafficking Support Services

 Get help, report a tip or request services any time.

 How does the office support the Statewide Human Trafficking Task Force?

 The office received a federal grant in 2016, the first Department of Justice grant ever awarded to a Kentucky agency to address human trafficking.
 The federal grant provides support to the Statewide Human Trafficking Task Force in its efforts to develop a process for collecting and interpreting data on human trafficking and model protocols for victim-centered response, investigation, and prosecution of these cases.
 The funding allowed a specially-trained human trafficking investigator to be hired.